Showtimestein/Austin_Stein_Resume/README.md

 # Austin Stein's Resume

 I made this resume this semester using Figma.
-The shapes I built are very intricate, and are a bit above where I feel comfortable coding by hand so I uploaded an image of my resume instead.
+The shapes I built are very intricate, and are a bit above the level I feel comfortable coding by hand at the moment.
+I uploaded a .PNG  instead.
+Looks pretty cool, right?

 ![](img/Austin_Stein_Resume.png)